arjan/singleton/README.md

 ## Usage

-Use `Singleton.start_child/3` to start a unique process.
+Use `Singleton.start_child/3` to start a unique GenServer process.

     Singleton.start_child(MyServer, [1], {:myserver, 1})

 Execute this command on all nodes.
+The `MyServer` GenServer is now globally registered under the name `{:global, {:myserver, 1}}`.

-As soon as nodes connect, you'll see logger messages like:
+As soon as you connect nodes together, you'll see logger messages
+like:

     04:56:29.003 [info]  global: Name conflict terminating {MyServer, #PID<12501.68.0>}